alosada/node_diagram/README.md

-node_diagram
+node_diagram.rb
 ============

 A small program to manage node_diagrams.

 The prompt:

 -Reads and interprests text input from a file.
 -Builds each node and a node diagram.

-Two objects:

 -Diagram:
- -Initialized with the input's file path, this msut be in the form of links in the form of 2 letters and a number, where the first letter is the origin node, the second is the destination node, and the number is the value of the link.
-Each link is separated by a coma and a space or a line break. i.e: "XY5, YZ3, ZX10"

- #path_value: takes an array of nodes and returns the total value of its links.

- #find_paths: takes 2 nodes as input and returns an rray of valid paths between the two nodes.
-By default it does not allow repetition of nodes.
+ -Initialized with the input's file path, this file must contain 3 coma separated values: Node A, Node B, and the value between nodes.
+These can be anything: cities and distances, tasks and times, etc. For Example: "Caracas, Valencia, 180"

+ #find_paths: Tages 2 nodes and returns all the posible ways to get from one to the other.

- #min_path: takes 2 nodes as input and returns a hash containing smallest path and its value.
+ #min_path: takes 2 nodes as input and returns a hash containing shortest path and its value.

- #max_path: takes 2 nodes as input and returns a hash containing the largest path and its value.
+ #max_path: takes 2 nodes as input and returns a hash containing the longest path and its value.

--Node:
- - A simple stucture containing the lable of the node, and the links.